wmahfoudh/rpi-vpn-hotspot/README.md

 rsn_pairwise=CCMP
 wpa_passphrase=use-your-illusion
 ```
 Adjust settings like `ssd`, `wpa_passphrase` and `channel` as necessary.

-Now, tell Hostapd to use this configuration file by editing its main configuration
+Now, tell Hostapd to use this configuration file, by editing its main configuration
 ````bash
 sudo nano /etc/default/hostapd
 ````